ManthanTakalkar/Insurance-Premium-Predictor-App/README.md

 the user to choose appropriate health insurance policy based on his/her current health situation.

-# ➣ Database Used 🛢
-Heroku PostgreSQL

-# ➣ Cloud Platform Used ☁
-Heroku Cloud Platform

-# ➣ APP Info
-The web application will predict the rough estimate of Insurance cost based on certain features like age, bmi, gender,smoker,etc.

-Which will help an individual user to select appropriate insurance policy.

 # ➣ Tech-Stack/Libraries Used

 1.Python - 3.7+